josh-wong/kindle-highlights-notes/docs/index.md

-# READ FIRST: Overview and sync processes
+# READ FIRST: Overview and sync process

+## Overview

 This is a knowledge base of my highlights and notes from books I have read or am currently reading on Kindle.